signs and symptoms

 never be afraid to ask for help

-Here are 12 signs you might notice in yourself or a friend that are good reasons to reach out and talk with someone.
+Here are 12 signs of mental illness you might notice in yourself or a friend that are good reasons to reach out and talk with someone.

-These signs of mental illness are not always universal.
+These signs are not always universal.
 Some people may show behavioral changes, while others show physical symptoms.
 Men and women can also exhibit signs of depression differently.
-However, if you recognize any of these signs for more than several days in yourself, a friend, or family member, seeking help should always be your first step so you can get them the care they need.
+However, if you recognize any of these signs for more than several days in yourself, a friend, or a family member, seeking help should always be your first step so you can get them the care they need.

 signs of mental illness